-Conditioning water for betta fish will be necessary in most instances, and I would do it as a matter of general safety.
+Conditioning water for betta fish will be necessary in most cases, and I would do it as a matter of general safety.
 A good quality water conditioner will add some minerals and some beneficial bacteria to the water for good measure.
 Once you have successfully conditioned your betta tank water, you know it will be safe and free of all chemicals, minerals, and heavy metals.

-I recommend using a product like Microbe-Lift Xtreme Conditioner which will cover all the bases and make your tap water safe for betta fish.
+I recommend using a product like Microbe-Lift Xtreme Conditioner, which will cover all the bases and make your tap water safe for betta fish.